Who is the Spring School for?

 The ISRIC Spring School contributes to the Global Soil Partnership implementation, and is organised under the auspices of the C.T. de Wit Graduate School for Production Ecology and Resource Conservation of Wageningen University.
-In organizing the Spring School for 2018, ISRIC collaborates, through guest lecturers, with the Catholic University of Leuven, Soil Biology and Biological Soil Quality group of Wageningen University and the School of Agricultural, Forest and Food Sciences of Bern University of Applied Sciences.
+The 2018 spring school is organized in collaboration with guest lecturers from the Catholic University of Leuven, Soil Biology and Biological Soil Quality group of Wageningen University,and the School of Agricultural, Forest and Food Sciences of Bern University of Applied Sciences.